norahkerendian/Recipe-Analysis-Project/README.md

 - `n_steps`: A quantitative feature representing the number of steps in the recipe.
 - `minutes`: A quantitative feature representing the cooking time in minutes.

-Both of the features used are numerical quantitiative variables.
+Both of the features used are numerical quantitative variables.
 There were no ordinal or nominal features included in the baseline model.
-The target column, as describe earlier, is now a categorical ordinal variable.
+The target column, as described earlier, is now a categorical ordinal variable.

 Regarding column transformation, `minutes` was standardized using `StandardScalar` since the column contained many outliers.
 Standardizing it, although it does not drastically affect the results of the model, will help bring the column into a comparable range.
 The `n_steps` column was not transformed for this model.